marniks7/chaos-catalog/56-change-image-name/README.md

 ```

 Specifying in `PipelineRun` or in `Pipeline` (as above, `name: image` can have any name)

 ```
 params:
   - name: image
     value: gcr.io/cloud-builders/kubectl@sha256:8ab94be8b2b4f3d117f02d868b39540fddd225447abf4014f7ba4765cb39f753
 ```

+## Desired Improvement #5 (corner case)

+In case if image will be specified as: `kpt-fn/starlark:v0.4.3` it will be pulled from docker hub, result should be
+`dockerproxy.company.name/kpt-fn/starlark:v0.4.3`